 COSMOLOGY, Geography & time

 Ten thousand years ago, before the time of the Greater Moon, the sun expands into a red giant, threatening to incinerate all life on Aenya.
 To save their world, Zo engineers attempt to move their planet into a safer orbit, but something goes wrong, and Aenya is forever caught in the gravity well of the gas giant, Infinity (the large turquoise sphere) becoming tidally locked.
 One side of Aenya perpetually faces Infinity, creating a dark hemisphere, as the Ocean on the opposite side cooks off into space.
 For most species, life becomes a harsh struggle for survival.
+This sets the stage for the epic that is the Aenya Series.

 Flowing from the stronghold city of Northendell is the Potamis River, "The Lifeblood of Aenya."
 It originates from the icy Crown of Aenya (also called the Pewter Mountains) feeding all the lands of Aenya.
 Being so near to the dark hemisphere, Northendell has been in a perpetual state of war for centuries, as subhuman races from the sunless hemisphere mount annual sieges against it.
 The city itself is marked by walled fortifications seamlessly adjoining to the surrounding mountains.
 Upon its highest hill sits Hoarfrost, the enormous mead hall of King Frizzbeard, which is said to have been constructed for heroes to gather and to sing songs, the same heroes who are thought to have laid the first stones of the city.
 The Delian people chronicle their history and their myths in song, the most renown of which is The Song of Strom.